 - Describe the role of diet and exercise in health and disease.

 - Explain how food production and handling affects food safety.

 - Discuss the environmental impacts of food production and consumption.

 - Describe the nutrients involved in fluid and electrolyte balance

 - Explain how special populations may require specific nutrients in their diets

 This course has been provided through an open source initiative to make higher education learning affordable for students by Lumen Learning licensed under a Creative Commons Attribution-NonCommercial ShareAlike 4.0 International License.
 Copyright Brian Lindshield Ph.D., Associate Professor Department of Food, Nutrition, Dietetics and Health, Kansas State University.

-By completing this course you will earn 5 ECTS study credits which you can be applied towards your Integrated Master’s Degree.
+By completing this course students will earn 5 ECTS study credits which can be applied towards the Integrated Master’s Degree.